csomgyula/csomgyula.github.io/conway_law.md

 Let's collect terms first:

-1. **Communication structure** means the communication between designers which yields a graph-like structure, where (I) vertices are designers, and (II) edges are communication links between designers
+1. **Communication structure** means the communication between designers which yields a graph-like structure, where (I) vertices represent designers, and (II) edges represent communication links between designers (who communicate each other)
-2. **Communication** means either direct or indirect communication between parties (see remarks for more details).
+2. **Communication** means either direct or indirect communication between parties (see further questions below for more details).
 3. **Structure of the system** is the decomposition of the system into subsystems, which again yields a graph-like structure, where (I) vertices are subsystems and (II) edges are the links between subsystems directly communicating each other.
 4. **Designed-by** is the relation between a subsystem and its designer